 [Regulation 24A inserted: Gazette 28 Jun 2004 p.
 2413; amended: Gazette 7 Oct 2005 p.
 4518; 29 Apr 2016 p.
 1338.]

-25. Licence or permit number to appear in advertising
+25. Requirements and restrictions in relation to advertising

+(1) In this regulation —

+advertisement includes a business card or letterhead;

+represent —

+(a) means to hold out or imply; and

+(b) includes to advertise.

-(1) A licensed plumbing contractor or permit holder must ensure that the number of the licence or permit appears in any advertisement relating to the business for which the licence or permit is, or is intended to be, used.
+(2) A licensed plumbing contractor or permit holder must ensure that the number of the licence or permit appears in any advertisement relating to the business for which the licence or permit is, or is intended to be, used.

 Penalty for this subregulation: a fine of $2 000.

-(2) In subregulation (1) —

-advertisement includes —

-(a) a business card;

-(b) a letterhead.

-[Regulation 25 amended: Gazette 12 Sep 2003 p.
-4078 and 4080; 28 Jun 2004 p.
-2457; 7 Oct 2005 p.
-4518; 29 Apr 2016 p.
-1338.]
+(3) A person who does not hold a licence or permit must not represent that they hold the licence or permit.

+Penalty for this subregulation: a fine of $5 000.

+(4) A person who is not authorised to carry out plumbing work of a particular kind or in particular circumstances must not represent that they are authorised to carry out the work.

+Penalty for this subregulation: a fine of $5 000.

+(5) It is a defence to a charge of an offence under subregulation (3) or (4) to prove that the person —

+(a) made the representation as part of a representation in relation to work of which the plumbing work is only a part; and

+(b) had arrangements in place to ensure that the plumbing work would be carried out by a person authorised to carry out the plumbing work.

+[Regulation 25 inserted: SL 2024/12 r.
+14.]

 25A.
 Licence or permit number to appear on business documents